HVAC humidity control is critical in summer

 When humidity is allowed to linger, the situation gets worse.
 All that excess moisture leads to the growth of contaminants that can cause even more serious health concerns.

-BACTERIA and VIRUSES that cause infections can multiply and spread when summer humidity in the house or the office gets too high.
+BACTERIA that cause infections can multiply and spread when summer humidity in the house or the office gets too high.

 DUST MITES are tiny insects that love a humid environment, and if you’re allergic to them, summer humidity can increase your symptoms.